-Established in 2005, the Letters & Science Advisory Board is the college’s outside advisory group that serves as a "cabinet" for the academic deans.
+Established in 2005, the Letters & Science Advisory Council is the college’s outside advisory group that serves as a "cabinet" for the dean and associate deans.
 The council is comprised of leaders from the business, civic and academic communities who bring special qualities, expertise and interests applicable to the college’s initiatives in areas such as undergraduate education, strategic planning, financial management and development priorities.
-Current L&S Advisory Board members are listed below.
+Current L&S Advisory Council members are listed below.

 Marshall Gingery received two B.S. degrees, one in earth science and the other in geography, from MSU in 1962 and 1963.
 He enjoyed a successful 31-year career with the Department of the Interior, holding various management positions with the Department of the Interior and the National Park Service across the country.
 He served in several senior management positions in Washington, D.C., as a Regional Director with the Department of the Interior, and his final tenure of ten years was as the Assistant Superintendent, Science, Resource Management, and Planning of Grand Teton National Park in Wyoming, from which he retired in 1994.